Masola8/Masola8/README.md

 # Hi!
 I'm Marina 👋
 ### I'm a data analyst.
-I had a project work in Realweb Camp and Karpov.Courses
+I have a project work in Realweb Camp and Karpov.Courses

 I've decided to change my career path and pursue a career in data analytics.
 I find analytics intriguing because it allows me to apply programming skills, utilize mathematical knowledge, and actively engage in business processes.
 I aspire to specialize in product analytics.
 During my free time, I enjoy listening to podcasts on data analysis, product development, and machine learning.
 My favorites are "Data Skeptic", and "Make Sense Podcast".